marcosvlt/IaC-Teste/README.md

 # Accessing the application

 In your browser access with EC2 ip.
-Apache withh proxy to the container in the port 8080 and display the application
+Apache will proxy to the container in the port 8080 and display the application

 http://EC2_IP